blindnet-io/product-management/refs/schemas/priv/expected-behavior.md

         - when processing a [Privacy Scope](./RFC-PRIV.md#privacy-scope) Restriction, set the new **Restriction Scope** to be the intersection of the previous **Restriction Scope** with the Privacy Scope of the Restriction.
         **Concerned Fragments** is set to all Data Capture Fragments the `scope`s of which are included in the **Restriction Scope**.

-        - when processing a [Capture Restriction](./RFC-PRIV.md#capture-restriction) set the new **Restriction Scope** to be the intersection of the previous **Restriction Scope** with union of the [Privacy Scope](./RFC-PRIV.md#privacy-scope)s of each Data Capture Fragment of each Data Capture the `capture-id` of which is listed under `capture-ids` of that Capture Restriction
+        - when processing a [Data Reference Restriction](./RFC-PRIV.md#data-reference-restriction) look for all the Data Capture the `data-reference` of which matches the `data-reference`  of the Restriction.
+Then for each such Data Capture `capture-id` set the new **Restriction Scope** to be the intersection of the previous **Restriction Scope** with union of the [Privacy Scope](./RFC-PRIV.md#privacy-scope)s of each Data Capture Fragment of the Data Capture corresponding to the `capture-id`

         **Concerned Fragments** is set to all Data Capture Fragments that satisfy both of the criteria:
             - their `scope` is included in the **Restriction Scope**, AND
-            - they are part of one of the Data Captures the `capture-id` of which is listed under `capture-ids` of that Capture Restriction
+            - they are part of one of the Data Capture corresponding to the `capture-id`

-        - when processing a [Data Reference Restriction](./RFC-PRIV.md#data-reference-restriction) look for all the Data Capture the `data-reference` of which matches the `data-reference`  of the Restriction.
-Then for each such Data Capture `capture-id` proceed as if when processing when processing a [Capture Restriction](./RFC-PRIV.md#capture-restriction).

         - when processing a [Date Range](./RFC-PRIV.md#date-range), look for all the Data Capture Fragments the dates of which are within the given Date Range, and set the new **Restriction Scope** to be the intersection of the previous **Restriction Scope** with union of the [Privacy Scope](./RFC-PRIV.md#privacy-scope)s of each of those Data Capture fragments
         **Concerned Fragments** is set to all Data Capture Fragments that satisfy both of the criteria: